Mokoto-K/une-ai-competition/readme.md

 do some math on their raw data and calculate the risk it should take in the market.
 That's the theory... this idea would take quite some time to build, so in practice...

-Currently this project takes real time data from only the bitcoin asset and makes simple calculations on its raw data to determine if it should buy or sell depending on the current position of the users account (bybit) and the output it calculates.
+Currently this project takes real time data from only the bitcoin asset and uses a neural network on some engineered features to determine if it should buy or sell depending on the current position of the users account (bybit) and the output it calculates.

 To get this project from where it is to it's final form will be a project to completely